 Expectations Regarding Written Comments on the Senior Thesis

-Faculty advisors are expected to submit a grade and extensive comments on the written work of the students whom they advise.
+Faculty advisers are expected to submit a grade and extensive comments on the written work of the students whom they advise.

 In addition, when grading senior theses: